telerik/winforms-docs/gridview/exporting-data/export-to-pdf.md

 ## Overview

+__RadGridView__ can export its contents to PDF using two separate mecahnisms.

+* The __GridViewPdfExport__ object utilizes the powerful [RadPdfProcessing]({%slug winforms/pdfprocessing%}) library and exports __RadGridView__`s data natively to the PDF format.

-Export to PDF offers various rendering settings.
-RadGridView will be first be rendered as an XHTML table and the export process will
-        convert that table to a PDF document.
+* The __ExportToPdf__ object on the other hand first renders __RadGridView__ as an XHTML table and the export process will convert that table to a PDF document.
 That said, Export to PDF supports all of the ExportToHTML settings, but it also adds some PDF specific ones.

 >note The PDF export functionality is located in the __TelerikData.dll__ assembly.
 You need to include the following
             namespaces in order to access the types contained in TelerikData:
 >
 * Telerik.WinControls.Data
 * Telerik.WinControls.UI.Export>